etchteam/contentful/README.md

 # @etchteam/contentful

-Helpers we use at [Etch](https://etch.co) for working with Contentful
+Helpers we use at [Etch](https://etch.co) for working with Contentful.

 ## Install